wuemily2/sketch-practice-assistant-godot/README.md

 I wrote a script to batch convert incompatible files within a directory using [ImageMagick](https://imagemagick.org/index.php).
 This script does not go into nested directories.
 In the script I wrote for jpg images below, I can run this script in a bash terminal and convert all the jpg images in a targeted directory (and, by choice, I place it in a directory nested inside the directory).
 You can download Git Bash for example to run this.
 The "$1" in the script below refer to the first argument given to the bash script.
-You need an absolute path.
+You need an absolute path or a relative path.
 An example is "C:\Users\woodl\Pictures\Photo Reference and Bash Stash\Alligator".
 ```bash
 #!/bin/bash
 mkdir "$1"/converted_images